UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 to represent other relationships.

-Even if it is hard to tell exact information from these (is this colour/dot 2x darker/bigger than another?) they are good to give and idea of trends in the data (are these dots darker/bigger than the others?
+Even if it is hard to tell exact information from these (is this colour/dot 2x darker/bigger than another?) they are good to give an idea of trends in the data (are these dots darker/bigger than the others?

 ---